 The boiler contains ceramic fiber and fiberglass materials.
-Use care when handling these materials per instructions on page 66 of this manual.
+Use care when handling these materials per instructions on page 68 of this manual.
 Failure to comply could result in severe personal injury.

-- 1. Shut down boiler: - Follow "To Turn Off Gas to Appliance" instructions on boiler and Operating instructions. - Do not drain boiler unless it will be exposed to freezing temperatures.
+- 1. Shut down boiler: - Follow "To Turn Off Gas to Appliance" instructions on boiler and Lighting or Operating instructions. - Do not drain boiler unless it will be exposed to freezing temperatures.
 If using antifreeze in system, do not drain. - 2.
 Follow shutdown procedure. - 3.
 Remove venting system connection to boiler. - 4.
 Remove top jacket panel.
 Turn back insulation. - 5.
 Remove flue collector.
-Clean sealant from assembly and sections.
+Clean sealant from assembly and sections. - 6.
+Remove radiation plates hanging between sections.